Serve in Worship

 - Altar Guild—This team enhances the spiritual life of St. Paul’s through attention to the environment in which we worship.
 Its work celebrates the beauty of holiness and its relationship with God in Jesus Christ is deepened by what guild members do.
 They set up the sanctuary for all services conducted during the year—three Sunday services, baptisms, weddings, funerals, confirmation, and special services.
 To learn about getting involved with the altar guild click here.

 - Choristers—The St. Paul’s Chorister program instructs children in singing and fosters their love of classical choral music.
 The Junior Choristers are students in grades 2 through 5.
-These two choirs sing monthly for either the 8:45 a.m. or 11:00 a.m. worship services.
+These two choirs sing at the 10:00 a.m. worship service and other special services.
 To learn more about getting involved with the choristers click here.

 - Flower Guild & Junior Flower Guild—This team prepares flowers for the altar, and around the church interior, for Sunday services, weddings, funerals, and various receptions and special events as requested.
 They work with God’s gifts of flowers and talent to beautify His House; specifically on the altar, to draw the worshippers’ eyes up to the cross.
 Volunteers need not have floral-arranging experience.
 The Junior Flower Guild welcomes children in grade 2 and above.